 Legislation: Child Wellbeing and Safety Act 2005 (Vic)

-- There are now Victorian 11 Child Safe Standards.
+- In Victoria there are 11 Child Safe Standards.

 - The new Child Safe Standards replaced Victoria’s 7 Standards and Principles.